Cambalab/websocket-remote-control-server/README.md

 - `alreadyLinked`: Emits an event alerting the involved sockets that the client which is trying connect is already paired.

 - `data`: Validates that the data received is an url and is from an existent client.
 If the validation is correct, the data is sended to the client.

+- `unpair`: Deletes the controller associated with a specific specialNumber from the list of controller clients and notifies the client that the session is no longer valid.